GROUNDING. RECONNECTING. HEALING.

 In the 1980s, the so-called Shinrin Yoku (bathing in the forest air) was developed in Japan.
 The positive effects of the forest on human health have already been scientifically investigated and proven.
-In Japan there are medicinal forests, Shinrin-Yoku hiking trails and the "forest medicine" as a recognized scientific discipline.
-Forest bathing is even prescribed by a doctor and paid for by health insurances.
+In Japan there are medicinal forests, Shinrin-Yoku hiking trails and "forest medicine" as a recognized scientific discipline.
+Forest bathing can even be prescribed by a doctor and paid for by health insurances.
 Also in Europe the conscious stay in nature becomes more and more popular.

-What do you do in forest bathing?
+What do we do in forest bathing?

 First of all: There are no strict rules for forest bathing.
 Basically, it's about staying in the forest consciously and attentively.
 In its simplest form this can be a slow walk, with all senses open to the impressions of the forest.
 This alone can open one's eyes to how much normally passes by without us actively perceiving it - sounds, smells, the condition of the ground and much more.
 If you go forest bathing with me, it will be more than a slow walk.
 I invite you to do various exercises.
 In this way we will sharpen our senses, breathe consciously, become creative and gain a new view of nature both literally and figuratively.
 In addition, you can use most of the exercises independently at any time to bring some mindfulness into your everyday life.